 In November of 2010, the United States immigration officials put Chantha on a plane with two armed guards (shackled the entire time), destination Phnom Penh.
 When the plane doors opened, they told him to have a nice life.
 That was it, the United States closed the door on him, he could never return.
 Chantha had a small bag of clothes and less than a hundred dollars in his pocket.
 He was on his own.

 What we thought a tragedy, God meant it for good.
-Today, Chantha directs our small but effective Hope Now work there.
+Today, Chantha helps directs our small but effective Hope Now work there.
 He encourages and helps guide young men who like himself have suffered deportation.
-He helps mentor children through the YMCA and is an active member of his Christian church.

 As of April 2016 there were 504 deported Cambodian/American young men (and several women) living in Cambodia.
 Life is hard for most of them.
-Hope Now continues to make trips to Cambodia to encourage, train, teach, and strengthen Chantha and the others there.
+Hope Now continues to make trips to Cambodia to encourage, train, teach, and strengthen Chantha, Mout, Van, and the others there.